Acorns at a glance

-Three service tiers – plus custodial accounts
+Two service tiers – plus custodial accounts

-The real perk of the family plan is that it allows you to set up custodial plans for your children.
+The perk of the family plan is that it allows you to set up custodial plans for your children.
 This feature is largely unavailable at other brand-name robo-advisors.
 So if this feature matters to you, it’s a solid reason to go with Acorns, helping your kids invest or investing for their benefit.

 Simple plans to get you investing

 Acorns ties spending to investing with some plans that get money into your accounts while you’re out spending.
 One of its best known is what Acorns calls “round-ups.”

 When you set up round-ups, Acorns can automatically round up any purchase to the next dollar and move that extra amount from your linked bank account into your investing account.
 When you’ve accumulated at least $5 in round-ups, Acorns invests that amount in your target portfolio.
 If you don’t want to invest it every time, you can set up a manual transfer process, too.

 In addition, you can have extra money deposited into your account through a program called Acorn Earns.
 Refer friends and receive a small bonus or receive a deposit when you spend at one of the more than 350 brands partnered up with Acorns, part of its Found Money program.

 Of course, you can also use a recurring transfer to get money into your investing account.
 That’s a smart way to keep your portfolio growing relentlessly.
 And you’ll also be able to use the “smart deposit” feature to squirrel away funds from your direct deposits (more below).